aweymo-ui/python_obsidian/content/2_starting.md

 ## Considering Folder Structures

 Another thing to consider is the scope of your vault when you are creating it.
-When I first started experimenting with Obsidian, I was using it essentially like a Google Drive with many different Google Sheets in each folder containing meeting notes, ideas for different work shops and things to do.
-While having a grab bag of notes in Google Drive or Microsoft OneDrive is fine as it is all keyword searchable, Obsidian is most effective when your vault has a specific scope.
+When I first started experimenting with Obsidian, I was using it essentially like a Google Drive with many different Google Sheets in each folder containing meeting notes, ideas for different workshops and various to-do lists.
+While having a keyword searchable grab bag of notes in Google Drive or Microsoft OneDrive is fine if not ideal, **Obsidian is most effective when your vault has a specific scope**.

 Although there are ways to collaborate on a vault using either a shared cloud space or a GitHub repository (both not without potential syncing issues), **Obsidian is really designed as a _personal_ knowledge management tool** and it works best when you are analyzing a somewhat limited pool of documents.
 This may be a single research paper, course or academic discipline that you want to tag, categorize and analyze.